johannschopplich/toon/SPEC.md

     - If "[ … ]:" appears → inline array item; decode with its own header and active delimiter.
     - Else if a colon appears → object with first field on hyphen line.
     - Else → primitive token.

+### 20.6 Blank-Line Handling

+- Track blank lines during scanning with line numbers and depth.
+- For arrays/tabular rows:
+  - In strict mode, any blank line between the first and last item/row line MUST error.
+  - In non-strict mode, blank lines MAY be ignored and not counted as items/rows.
+- Outside arrays/tabular rows:
+  - Blank lines SHOULD be ignored (do not affect root-form detection or object boundaries).

 ## 21. Test Suite and Compliance (Informative)